rancher/fleet-docs/docs/oci-storage.md

 You should follow these best practices:

 * Use read-only `agentUsername` and `agentPassword` credentials for agents to enhance security.
-  * However, if you don’t send these credentials, the agent uses user credentials with read/write permissions.
+  * However, if you don’t set these credentials, the agent uses user credentials with read/write permissions.
 * Insecure TLS defaults to `false`, and http is disabled by default.
   * Fleet allows these flags for development and testing purposes, but they should never be used in production.
   * If you use these tags, you expose your app to security vulnerabilities, and put cluster workloads, and credentials at a risk of tampering.